one-love/frontend/CONTRIBUTING.md

     The rest of the message can be as long as you want spanning across multiple lines.

-__Merging requests:__
+__Merging pull requests:__

-Always use Github's web interface for merging pull requests.
+Make sure pull request passes all tests and always use Github's web interface to do the merge.
 If merge isn't possible, rebase local branch on master, resolve any conflicts that might happen and do a forced push to remote feature branch.
 After that, use web interface to merge pull request.
+Always delete remote feature branch after merge.

-__IMPORTANT:__ Never push to master branch, even if you have access rights that allow it.
+__IMPORTANT:__ Never push to master branch, even if your access rights permit that.

 ### Naming conventions